 Toy Industry in Hong Kong

 - Hong Kong produces a wide range of toys with particular strength in plastic toys, including dolls, doll houses and other accessories, action figures, construction sets, toy guns, make-believe toys and gimmicks such as beauty kits and doctor's kits.
 Other major categories are electronic toys and games, radio/remote controlled toys, battery-operated toys and metal toys.
-Taken together with re-exports, Hong Kong is the world's second largest toy exporter.
+Taken together with re-exports, Hong Kong was the world’s second largest toy exporter in 2018.

 - Hong Kong exporters are known for producing high-quality toys, with a large share of industry revenues generated from contract manufacturing with overseas manufacturers and license holders.
-To reduce operation costs and stay competitive, the majority of Hong Kong toy makers have set up production facilities offshore, mainly on the Chinese mainland.
+To reduce operation costs and stay competitive, the majority of Hong Kong toy makers have set up production facilities offshore, mainly in mainland China.
 The role of their Hong Kong office has shifted towards quality control, management, marketing, product design and production planning.

 - Amid growing concern over product safety and environmental protection in overseas market, toy safety standards and regulations have become increasingly stringent.
 Hong Kong toy exporters are advised to keep themselves informed of the regulatory changes in different markets and comply with the new requirements.